New York Court Records

 The state’s online service cannot be used for entering pleas wherein a conviction would lead to the suspension of the offender’s driver’s license.
 It can also not be used to enter ‘not guilty’ pleas if the offender’s license has been suspended for failure to answer a ticket.
 These instances require a physical appearance at a TVB office.

-How do I Pay a Ticket online in New York?
+How Do I Pay a Ticket Online in New York?

-• Their TVB ticket number
+- Their TVB ticket number

-• DMV ID number
+- DMV ID number

-• Full names, date of birth, and gender as it appears on the traffic ticket
+- Full names, date of birth, and gender as it appears on the traffic ticket

-• State of vehicle registration
+- State of vehicle registration

-• License plate number
+- License plate number

-• Violation number
+- Violation number

 To pay tickets issued outside New York City online, ticket holders should view the traffic ticket for available payment options in each locality.

-What is the New York Traffic Ticketing System?
+What is The New York Traffic Ticketing System?

-In New York, traffic offenses are classified as violations and infractions.
+In New York, traffic offenses are classified as either violations and infractions.
 Violations are serious traffic offenses that result in severe penalties such as imprisonment, forfeiture, fines, and other collateral consequences.
-The state’s road traffic law also categorizes violations as felonies or misdemeanors.
+The state’s road traffic law also categorizes these violations as felonies or misdemeanors.
 These offenses typically either cause severe injury or pose a risk of injury or harm to other people, property, or the public.

 Infractions are less severe violations of vehicle and traffic laws.
 They are not considered criminal offenses and therefore result in considerably lighter penalties.
-Law enforcement penalizes infractions through tickets and summons, and points assessed on a driver’s record.
+Law enforcement typically penalizes infractions through tickets and summons, and points assessed on a driver’s record.

 New York State DMV uses the Driver Violation Point System to identify and take punitive action against traffic law violators and high-risk drivers.
-A certain number of points are issued for each traffic violation, and if a motorist or road user accumulates up to 11 points in 18 months, such persons will have their driver’s license suspended.
+A certain number of points are issued for each traffic violation, and if a motorist or road user accumulates up to 11 points in 18 months, such persons may have their driver’s license suspended.
 Point totals are calculated based on the date of the violation, and the accumulated points for all violations recorded in the last 18 months make up the point total.

 The highest number of points assessed for a single traffic violation is 11 points for driving more than 40 MPH above the posted speed limit.
 Generally, the system is as follows:

-• 3-point violations: offenses such as failure to yield right of way or disobeying traffic control signals
+- 3-point violations: offenses such as failure to yield right of way or disobeying traffic control signals

-• 4-point violations: offenses such as tailgating or driving with inadequate brakes
+- 4-point violations: offenses such as tailgating or driving with inadequate brakes

-• 5-point violations: offenses such as reckless driving or railroad crossing violations
+- 5-point violations: offenses such as reckless driving or railroad crossing violations

-• 6-point violations and above: offenses such as going over the speed limit by up to 30 MPH
+- 6-point violations and above: offenses such as going over the speed limit by up to 30 MPH

 The total points on a driver’s record may result in increased insurance premiums.
 However, Point and Insurance Reduction Programs (PIRP) may help save up to 10% on insurance premiums and reduce points and prevent a suspension of the record holder’s license.
-If a person has accumulated up to 11 points on their record, taking a PIRP will deduct four points in a suspension calculation.
+If a person has accumulated up to 11 points on their record, taking a PIRP may deduct four points in a suspension calculation.
 However, the actual traffic points are neither reduced nor removed.
 DMV-approved PIRPs can be taken in person or online.

 In New York, there are no points assigned for parking violations, pedestrian and bicycle violations, and other violations not resulting from a vehicle’s operation.

-How Do I Know if I Have a Traffic Ticket in New York?
+How Do I Know If I Have a Traffic Ticket in New York?

 Interested persons may use the MyDMV portal to check for any existing traffic tickets.
 Alternatively, interested persons may request their driving records from the DMV to check for any traffic tickets or accumulated points.
 State residents may request their traffic tickets in person, by mail, and online.
-Driving records also contain information about traffic violation charges and convictions, including:
+Driving records generally contain information about traffic violation charges and convictions, including:

-• The type of violation
+- The type of violation

-• The date the violation occurred or was recorded
+- The date the violation occurred or was recorded

-• The location of the violation
+- The location of the violation

-• The date of the conviction
+- The date of the conviction

-• Applicable fines and points assessed
+- Applicable fines and points assessed

 Depending on the purpose of the request, there are different types of driving records.
 Standard driving records contain information designated public according to the New York State Vehicle and Traffic law.
 The report includes biographical data, accidents and traffic convictions, suspensions and revocations, and serious violations.
 The DMV is only required to retain this information for some years.
 Lifetime driving records contain all the information about a driver in possession of the DMV even after the stipulated retention period.
 For example, suspensions and revocations only appear on official records for four years, while lifetime records may contain suspension and revocation information older than four years.

-For requests made via mail, requestors must complete a Request for Certified DMV Records (MV–15) form and mail it along with a copy of their government-issued photo identification and a money order or check of $10 to:
+For requests made via mail, requestors should complete a Request for Certified DMV Records (MV–15) form and mail it along with a copy of their government-issued photo identification and a money order or check of $10 to:

 MV–15 Processing